1jour1vin

 manual

-cement and stainless steel tanks, variable fermentation period, from 8 to 35 days depending on the vintage
+concrete and stainless steel tanks, with varying fermentation periods ranging from 8 to 35 days depending on the vintage

 Livestock farming